Code-Institute-Submissions/rockanrolla/TESTING.md

 ---
 ### __*Local testing:*__

 To run this tests I have used three different browsers(Chrome v73, Mozilla v66, Opera v58) under Windows 7 in a laptop.
 The features were tested first using developers tools to check the behaviour under Responsive Design and going through all Media Queries breakpoints defined.
 Then, I have run the site under a normal browser as a in full size and also resizing its window.
-This testing section talks about the elements along the site and the way they habe been checked.
+This testing section talks about the elements along the site and the way they have been checked.

 + __*Header*:__

     Checked responsiveness rotating the screen to change the size of it and its elements responded properly.
-From small devices to bigger screens the element displayed totally diferent and the changes were displayed properly, changing their positions and sizes as expected.
+From small devices to bigger screens the element displayed totally different and the changes were displayed properly, changing their positions and sizes as expected.
 Title, as explained below, have been the most challenging issue as explained below.

     - __*Title*:__
         - Font size of the title has been one of the main issue when adjusting the responsive design to different screen.
 When checking with developers tools everything seemed to be working alright and the font was adjusting properly.
 But when working with browsers full size, when resizing them the font size was displayed in the same size always.
 Finding the issue and resolving this typography problem has been a challenge.
 It has made me think about the importance of this part of the design.